 The first example of an experimental autocatalytic set was created in 1994 in the lab of Günter von Kiedrowski .
 This system consisted of two short nucleotide sequences that mutually catalyze each other’s formation from even shorter fragments.
 The catalysis was due to complementary base-pair formation.

 These results represent exciting progress on the experimental side.
-However, all of these systems were carefully designed, starting from already existing polymer fragments.
+However, most of these systems were carefully designed, starting from already existing polymer fragments.
 One particularly big challenge currently still remaining is to have autocatalytic sets emerge spontaneously in a laboratory setting from more basic building blocks.
 Further experimental studies of the currently existing systems, and steps towards a more spontaneous emergence and evolution of autocatalytic sets are part of the current collaboration.

 D. Sievers and G. von Kiedrowski.
 Self-replication of complementary nucleotide-based oligomers.
 Nature 369: 221–224, 1994.